ec-jrc/lisflood-usecases/LF_mekong_usecase/docs/book/.ipynb_checkpoints/0_general_setup-checkpoint.md

 import pandas as pd
 import xarray as xr
-import matplotlib.pyplot as plt import os from datetime import datetime, timedelta from lisflood_read_plot import *
+import matplotlib.pyplot as plt from pathlib import Path from datetime import datetime, timedelta from lisflood_read_plot import *

-os.chdir('../../')
+model_path = Path('../../model/')
 ```

 ## 1 Study area

 The Nam Ngum River is a tributary of the Mekong River that flows into it a few kilometers downstream of Laos' capital city, Vientiane.
-The catchment has an area of approximately 16,000 km2, of which 8,400 km2 are regulated by the Nam Ngum Reservoir.
-The mean annual rainfall in the catchment is 1200 mm and a mean annual temperature around 12 ºC.
+The catchment has an area of approximately 16,000 km², of which 8,400 km² are regulated by the Nam Ngum Reservoir.
+The mean annual rainfall in the catchment is 1200 mm and a mean annual temperature around 12 °C.

-According to the [GloFAS](https://www.globalfloods.eu/) (Global Flood Awareness System) dataset, the are two gauges within the Nam Ngum River catchment.
+The [GloFAS (Global Flood Awareness System)](https://global-flood.emergency.copernicus.eu/) streamflow dataset contains two gauging stations within the Nam Ngum River catchment.
 In this exercise, we will use the gauge downstream to cut the static maps and the meteorological forcing that LISFLOOD needs as input data.
-However, we are not interested specifically in these two gaugins stations; instead, we will define three reporting points, one corresponding to the downstream gauge and two points we will choose in the tributaries of the Nam Ngum River.
+However, we are not interested specifically in these two gauging stations; instead, we will define three reporting points, one corresponding to the downstream gauge and two points we will locate in the tributaries of the Nam Ngum River.

 ![Run explanation](images/introduction_map.png)